ccardea/osy-site/yoga/yama.md

 This appears to be Patanjali's take on Divine Providence.
 When the yogi is committed to not stealing, the things that he needs come to him.

 ### *Brahmacarya* - Continence
-Obvious forms: celibacy, abstaining from sex.
-Subtle forms: appropriate behavior with members of the opposite sex.

 #### Sutra 2.38
 *Brahmacarya-pratiṣṭhāyāṁ vīrya-lābhaḥ*